dspiegel29/ArtofStatistics/README.md

 * page 196 Legend to Figure 7.2: replace everything after “40” with  “30 partners occurs twice in the original sample.
 These data-points were sampled once in the first bootstrap sample, not at all in the second, and twice in the third.”
 * page 197 para 1, line 2, replace “18.8” by “10.5”
 * page 197 para 1, line 5, replace “14.5” by “8.4”
+* page 197 para 1, line 5, after “8.4”, add footnote '*'
 * page 197 para 1, line -1, replace “14.5, 26.5 and 22.5” by “8.4, 9.7 and 9.8”
+* page 197 add footnote '* Think of a bag of 50 balls, each labelled as one data-point from our sample of 50; for example, two would be labelled “25”, four would be labelled “30”, and so on.
+We pick one ball at random from the bag, record its value, and then replace it, restoring the number of balls in the bag to 50.
+We repeat this process of picking, recording and replacing a total of 50 times, producing a distribution of data-points such as “Boot 1”.'
 * page 198 replace Figure 7.3 by the corrected version on the Github repository
 * page 198 Legend to Figure 7.3: replace  “796” should be “760”
 * page 199 para 2, line 3, after “contains” add “the central”